daithioc95/MS1/README.md

   - Used to create, commit and push the HTML and CSS changes for the website.
  -GitHub
   - Used to deplot the website and store files and code.
  -Stackoverflow
   - Used for problem solving to implement desired designs -W3Schools
+  - Used to gather a theoretuical knowledge of elements.
+  -
  -W3 Validator